Hachievers/Hachievers/README.md

-I'm a first class mathematics graduate, a Data Analysyt and Scientist as well as a Content Creator who is currently looking for work/internship.
+I am a first class mathematics graduate, a Data Analyst and Scientist who is currently looking for work/internship.
 I'm passionate about working around data and statistical models for data-driven decision making.

 Here's a quick summary about me: